kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-In the event of an upgrade, kube-controller-manager will start to reconcile and keep the status of PodGroup in date.
+In the event of an upgrade, kube-controller-manager will start to reconcile and keep the status of PodGroup in date. kube-scheduler will start to listAndWatch the object of pod groups and support gang-scheduling.

-In the event of a downgrade，kube-controller-manager will stop reconciling and the status of PodGroup will be out of date.
+In the event of a downgrade，kube-controller-manager will stop reconciling and the status of PodGroup will be out of date. kube-scheduler won't listAndWatch the object of pod groups and does't support gang-scheduling.

 ### Version Skew Strategy